 Tell us about your RCH journey.

 I started at RCH in my graduate year in 2005 in the ‘old hospital’ and then went on the following year to complete a Postgraduate Diploma in Paediatrics and worked across various wards.
 I then nursed interstate and overseas for four years and then returned home to RCH.
-I was fortunate to come back to a job in the Emergency Department at RCH where I stayed for the next five years and completed the Postgraduate Diploma in Emergency nursing whilst job sharing in the HARP programs.
+I was fortunate to come back to a job in the Emergency Department at RCH, where I stayed for the next five years and completed the Postgraduate Diploma in Emergency nursing whilst job sharing.

 In 2016 I moved to the Complex Care Service as a Clinical Nurse Consultant.
 Then in August this year I was successful in becoming the Nurse Unit Manager of Wallaby Ward for the next twelve months.